Apteco/AptecoPSModules/Apteco.OSMGeocode/Readme.md

 # TODO

-- [ ]TODO needs more explanations on parameter
+- [x] needs more explanations on parameter